steveiliop56/tinyauth-docs/docs/guides/nginx-proxy-manager.md

 Here you can keep the block common exploits enabled.
 :::

 Now for the important part.
-You need the following config in the Advanced tab in order for nginx to use tinyauth to authenticate:
+You need the following config in the Advanced tab in order for Nginx to use Tinyauth to authenticate:

 ```shell
 # Root location